arangodb/docs/3.5/http/transaction-stream-transaction.md

 Cluster Limitations
 ---------------------

-To ensure that transactions cannot block the cluster from operating properly we enforce a maximum lifetime for stream transactions on the coordinator.
+A maximum lifetime and transaction size for stream transactions is enforced on the coordinator to ensure that transactions cannot block the cluster from operating properly:

-The transactions therefore have the following limitations:

 - Maximum lifetime of 60 seconds
 - Maximum size of 128 MB